By Rebecca Gardon

 Captain Andy’s father was a fisherman so it’s no surprise that Andy followed in his footsteps.
 He has been fishing for 34 years.
 In 2003 Andy also started Five Star Fish Processing with his wife Sarah.
 The Point Loma-based company services San Diego area sportfishing boats, taking in their fresh catch to fillet, smoke or jerky.

-The local spot prawn season runs from February to November, with the majority of the harvest coming in midsummer.
+San Diego’s local spot prawn season runs from February to November, with the majority of the harvest coming in midsummer.
 However, even during the best of times, the catch can be erratic due to poor weather conditions at sea.
 As a result, these highly coveted shrimp sell out as fast as we can get them in our tanks!

 The delicate spot prawns are caught in traps at depths up to 1,500 feet and kept alive on board the F/V Sarah Renee.
 Their deep cold water habitat requires careful handling in order to keep them alive during the trip back to shore.
 Once at our location, they are maintained in cold water tanks until they are live shipped.